Gaur-Ayush-AI-Engineer/Langgraph-weather-rag-agent/README.md

 # AI Chat Assistant with LangGraph & RAG

 An intelligent chat assistant built with LangGraph that routes queries between real-time weather information and PDF document Q&A using Retrieval-Augmented Generation (RAG).

-## Overview

-This project implements an agentic AI pipeline that:
-- Classifies user intent (weather vs document queries)
-- Fetches real-time weather data via OpenWeatherMap API
-- Performs semantic search and Q&A on uploaded PDF documents using RAG
-- Maintains conversation history with session management
-- Provides LLM observability through LangSmith
+Includes a full RAGAS evaluation pipeline with pluggable chunking strategies and query strategies.

+---

 ## Architecture

 ```
 User Query → Intent Classification (LangGraph) → Route Decision
                                                    ↓